(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 So I was more or less sold…

 But I wasn’t STARTING a blog, I was GROWING a blog.
 So I went with their GoGeek plan, because it can handle up to 100k visits / month (and actually handled far more than that for me – very well.)
-All their plans come with free daily back-up, so I cancelled my back-up service and started saving 100$/year that way.
+All their plans come with free daily back-up, so I canceled my back-up service and started saving 100$/year that way.
 The GoGeek plan also has the SuperCacher, which greatly improves WordPress and Joomla website speed, so my ad income increased, and bounce rate went down.
-Load speed is also very important factor in Google ranking, believe it or not!
+Load speed is also a very important factor in Google ranking, believe it or not!
 (No one wants to hang around for a site to load, and Google knows that.)

 If you’re in the market for a new hosting plan these are the available shared plans –

 - The GoGeek plan – is perfect for people with more traffic, and it’s what I used when I first came to Siteground.
 It can handle up to 100,000 visits per month, comes with free daily backup & site restore.
-Has all features of the other two plans plus more.
-Regular price: USD 29.95 per month (Or just $11.95/month here.)
+Has all the features of the other two plans plus more.
+Regular price: USD 34.95 per month (Or just $11.95/month here.)

 I was VERY happy with the GoGeek plan, and even though they advertise that it is only good to 100,000 visits, it held strong for me until over 300,000 visits.
 (At 300,000 I had to switch to a cloud hosting which is $80/month, but siteground had me back up and running in only a matter of hours.
 EXCELLENT customer service!)